 What Standard Home Insurance Does (and Doesn't) Cover for Sewer Lines

 Your standard homeowners insurance policy is built around one central idea: sudden and accidental damage from a covered peril.
-Fire, lightning, windstorms, vandalism — these are the kinds of events your policy was designed for.
+Fire, lightning, windstorms, and vandalism are the kinds of events your policy was designed for.
 Sewer line failures almost never fit that mold.

 In most cases, your standard homeowners policy will not cover sewer line repair or replacement.
-The underground pipe running from your home to the municipal sewer connection is your responsibility as a homeowner, and its most common failure modes — tree root intrusion, corrosion, aging, and ground movement — are explicitly excluded from coverage.
+Standard homeowners insurance typically does not cover damage to the underground sewer lateral outside your home, especially when damage comes from wear, roots, or age.
+The pipe running from your home to the municipal sewer connection is your responsibility, and its most common failure modes are explicitly excluded from coverage.

 The only scenario where a standard policy might pay out is if a covered peril directly causes the sewer line damage.
 For example, if a vehicle crashes into your yard and ruptures the line, or a fire damages an exposed pipe, your policy could respond under Coverage B (Other Structures), which is typically capped at 10% of your dwelling coverage limit.